 - A. An employee is provided a maximum of five (5) work days paid leave, per occurrence, for a death in the immediate family.
-The employee may be required to provide proof of death, funeral, and/or family relationship in support of bereavement leave. - B. An employee will be provided one (1) work day paid leave per fiscal year for a death or to attend a funeral of a non-immediate family member.
-For clarification, work day is to be taken in full, not in hourly increments. - C. Employees who wish to take bereavement leave must notify their supervisor immediately and request the leave through the Department Director by submitting a "Leave Request" form. - D. Bereavement leave is paid at the employee's base rate at the time of absence and will be paid according to the actual hours they would have worked.
+The employee may be required to provide proof of death, funeral, and/or family relationship in support of bereavement leave. - B. An employee will be provided eight (8) hours paid leave per fiscal year for a death or to attend a funeral of a non-immediate family member. - C. Employees who wish to take bereavement leave must notify their supervisor immediately and request the leave through the Department Director by submitting a "Leave Request" form. - D. Bereavement leave is paid at the employee's base rate at the time of absence and will be paid according to the actual hours they would have worked.
 Paid time off for bereavement leave is not counted as hours worked for purposes of determining overtime. - E. Employees may take additional time off as vacation and/or compensatory time; or, if no vacation or compensatory time is available, an authorized Administrative Leave Without Pay, upon approval of the Department Director and the City Manager, may be granted.